I saw the siggggn. I opened up my eyes I saw the sign.

 While both materials can be used outdoors, they are vastly different in appearance and effect.
-Dibond will last for years and is best suited for shop signs and mounted company logos, though it is often used for high-end real estate signage.
+Dibond material will last for years and is best suited for shop signs and mounted company logos, though it is often used for high-end real estate signage.
 Coroplast does best as a short term sign solution, like for construction sites, election signs, or for sale signs.
-Dibond can be cut precisely and easily, but coroplast doesn’t retain its structural integrity when cut with intricate detail.
+Dibond material can be cut precisely and easily, but Coroplast doesn’t retain its structural integrity when cut with intricate detail.

 Common uses of Dibond:

 Dibond is a brand name of an aluminum composite material.
 From the manufacturer:

 Dibond® is the industry’s leading aluminum composite material (ACM) for more than 15 years.
 It is comprised of two pre-painted sheets of .012″ aluminum with a solid polyethylene core.
 Made In USA.

 Dibond signs consist of two sheets of aluminum composite encasing a solid polyethylene core.
 Polyethylene is the world’s most common plastic, used in a wide array of household packaging and products.
 This combination of metal and plastic makes Dibond material at once incredibly durable and pleasing to the eyes.

 Because both the interior and exterior of the material are solid, Dibond signs can be cut to any number of intricate shapes without losing structural integrity.
 This makes Dibond great for mounted typographic signs or signs that require stencil cutouts.
 Dibond differs from other aluminum signage in that it has a plastic core, making it lighter-weight and more shock absorbent than regular aluminum.

 Top reasons to use Dibond for sign printing include: